 Legal entities who are owners of vehicles in the territory of Turkmenistan shall be recognised as payers of the levy from vehicle owners.

-The levy from vehicle owners is charged at the rate of one to six times the basic amount for the calculation of taxes and fees established in Turkmenistan (approximately USD 15 to USD 85) depending on the type of vehicle (i.e. passenger car, lorry, or bus).
+The levy from vehicle owners is charged at the rate of two to thirty times the basic amount for the calculation of taxes and fees established in Turkmenistan (approximately USD 30 to USD 430), depending on the type of vehicle (i.e. passenger car, lorry, or bus), its engine displacement, load capacity, number of seats.
 Generally, contractors and subcontractors operating under the umbrella of the petroleum law may be exempt from this tax.

 Levy from car park owners

 The levy from car park owners must be paid by legal entities that provide land plots for car parking for a fee.